junxit/us-congress-bills-115/metadata.md

 - 2018-11-15 — Senate amendment proposed (on the floor): Amendment SA 4062 proposed by Senator McConnell for Senator Coons.(consideration: CR S7065; text: CR S7065)
 - 2018-11-15 — Senate amendment submitted
 - 2018-11-15 — Senate amendment submitted
+- 2018-11-16 — Message on Senate action sent to the House.
+- 2018-11-20 — Received in the House.
+- 2018-11-20 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-11-20 — Referred to the Committee on Financial Services, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.